 Always include your CV with your cover letter, but never attach any official documents, like diplomas or testimonials to your application.
 Occasionally a photograph may be requested.

 Some large multinational companies use their own application forms instead of personal cover letters and CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Czechia cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Czechia or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Czech or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other Czechia Cover Letter Info

 We hope that your Czechia job search has been successful and you have a Czechia visa with a Czechia work permit too.
 So, if your Czechia cover letter and Czechia CV are ready, you may distribute them to your future employers and start preparing for a Czechia job interview.